 - Reputation: Once an insider threat is caught and revealed to the public, trust in your organization is diminished.

-- Loss of organizations productivity: Each insider-related security event requires a lot of man-hours associated with detection, containment, clean up, communication, and more.
+- Loss of Organization Productivity: Each insider-related security event requires a lot of man-hours associated with detection, containment, clean up, communication, and more.
 Large groups of employees will have to spend time dealing with the event consequences vs. their regular tasks which impacts organization’s productivity.

 Insider Threat Solutions

 If you fail to address insider threats, you could be putting your organization in harm’s way.
-What’s at stake is your company’s competitive advantage, reputation, and revenue, additional operational cost.
+What’s at stake is your company’s competitive advantage, reputation, and revenue.

 Additionally, if you’re held to HIPAA, PCI or SOC compliance regulations, but fail to meet these security minimums, you could incur fines and face legal repercussions, loss of revenue, and lose business opportunities.
 Insider threats are real and not uncommon.
 Fortunately for you, however, there’s plenty you can do to decrease your risk of harm implemented by one of your trusted insiders.

-Before we dive into the solutions, there is a prerequisite step required by the organizations, which will help to build the foundation of the future security efforts.
-Prior spending time and money on protection, each organization must define what information assets are worth protecting.
+Before we dive into the solutions, there is a prerequisite step required by the organizations, which will help to build the foundation of future security efforts.
+Before spending time and money on protection, each organization must define what information assets are worth protecting.

 Now that you have a clear idea of what’s classified as an insider threat, you should prioritize what needs protection using data classification.
 For example, your customer’s data, your financials, and your proprietary data are more valuable than your administrative documents, and therefore, require a higher level of protection.